José Alfredo Lorente: 2019 - 2021: Hierba Mala

-After a brief recess in the music business after his grandmother passed away, Jose Alfredo released "Cataclismo" as the first single of his upcoming fourth studio album.
+After a brief recess in the music business after his grandmother died, Jose Alfredo released "Cataclismo" as the first single of his upcoming fourth studio album.
 With this release the artist has been very active in different LGBTTQI activities.
 He celebrated the release of this single in the Pride event in San Juan, Puerto Rico; performing "Cataclismo" for the first time and a bunch of other hits of previous albums.
 In January 2020 Jose Alfredo joined Natalia Lugo and Marileyda to release a charity single in benefit of the Rayito de Esperanza Foundation.
 The single named "Yo Llegaré" gained a lot of mediatic attention and was supported by a heavy promotion plan.
 Later on Jose Alfredo announced the release of his new single dedicated to his grandmother "Mimi", "Alguien Cuida De Mi".

 In the beginning of 2021 José Alfredo, announced the release of his sophomore album "Hierba Mala", that debuted on the 8th place on the best selling latin albums in Puerto Rico and USA.